 Why It’s Bad: Where do we even start with this one?
 Your cover letter should be specific, adding more tidbits on why you’re an excellent fit whenever possible.
 This redundant first sentence and boring, informal call to action are inexcusable.

-Good: The strong team culture at Chipton-Ross resonates with me as I enjoy thinking analytically to resolve questions of program intent and translate documentation and data into helpful operating instructions for my coworkers.
+Good: The strong team culture at Chipton-Ross resonates with me as I enjoy thinking analytically to resolve questions of program intent and translating documentation and data into helpful operating instructions for my coworkers.
 I welcome further discussion, so please contact me for details on how my software engineering experience will benefit your team and maximize client savings.

 Why It’s Good: This one works.
 You can see how the applicant’s traits and experience align with the company’s values, and there are several keywords that came straight from the job description.
 Additionally, the call to action is welcoming yet professional while reinforcing the candidate’s value to the company.